 Figure 9.
 Developmental increase in spontaneous activity in the IC

-Images of spontaneous Ca2+ transients in the auditory midbrain (IC) of unanesthetized Snap25-T2A-GCaMP6s mice (P3).
-Orange and blue ovals indicate left and right IC, respectively, and correspond to activity traces in (C).(Babola et al., 2018)
+Spontaneous neural activity monitored in unanesthetized mouse pups (Snap25-T2A-GCaMP6s) with wide-field epifluorescence.

-Images of spontaneous Ca2+ transients in the auditory midbrain (IC) of unanesthetized Snap25-T2A-GCaMP6s mice (P3).
-Note higher degree of lateralization compared than (A).
+Images of exemplar spontaneous Ca2+ transients in the auditory midbrain (IC) of unanesthetized Snap25-T2A-GCaMP6s mice (at P3, P7, and P10).
+Orange and blue ovals indicate left and right IC, respectively, and correspond to ROIs used to examine fluorescence changes.
+Activity occurs within tonotopic bands (diagonal in each IC, rostral-lateral to caudal-medial), where single centrally-located bands represent the lowest frequencies and lateral doublets represent progressively higher frequencies in mice after hearing onset (Babola et al., 2018).

 Graphs of activity over time for left (orange) and right (blue) lobes of the IC.
-Each line represents an individual event, the circle indicates which side had the greater intensity, and the size of dots represents the difference in fluorescence between the two sides. (bottom) Histograms showing the number of dominant events per amplitude bin.
+Each line represents an individual event, the circle indicates which IC had the greater intensity, and the size of dots represents the difference in fluorescence between the two sides. (bottom) Histograms showing the number of dominant events per amplitude bin.

 Quantification of frequency, amplitude and duration (half-width of events) of events across different ages.
 Purple data points indicate experiments performed with middle ear occluded. n = 13 P1, n = 12 P3, n = 15 P7, n = 11 P10, n = 9 P13 and n = 9 P16 mice, (one-way ANOVA with Tukey post-hoc; **p < 0.005, comparisons not explicitly shown were not statistically significant).